 For Tetsuya Iizuka (@wykg), designer and director of minimalist Japanese footwear brand buddy, it’s about making shoes that mean something beyond footwear.
 Every pair of eco-friendly vegetable-dyed leather pair of buddys is aptly named after a canine breed: Shelty Mid, slip-on German Shepard, etc. There’s even a place to write your name and date of ownership, which seems to suggest that buddy is built on a philosophy of developing relationships with the items we use daily—to be buddies with them the way we’d find companionship in a furry friend.
-It’s almost a perfect foil to materialism, ironically, rooted in a deeply Japanese sense of elevated minutiae and minimalism that I admire as someone with 25+ pairs of heels, boots, and sneakers.
+It’s an interesting foil to materialism, ironically, rooted in a deeply Japanese sense of elevated minutiae and minimalism that I admire as someone with 25+ pairs of heels, boots, and sneakers.

 “My passion comes from seeing a person smile when they have my shoes on,” admits Tetsuya, who we met at Agenda Las Vegas when he recognized Ben Hundreds as we walked the floor (Bobby has joked that the types of people that recognize Ben are very different from the folks that recognize Bob—see here).
 He seems to be inspired endlessly by the every day, and urges aspiring designers and aspiring everybody’s to “please have a dream.”
 Here’s buddy—and Tetsuya’s—story.

 ALINA NGUYEN: Hey Tetsuya!
 What are you currently working on?